 7. Begin the onboarding process.

 When your new employee comes on board, they need to fill out the appropriate new-hire tax forms, and be sure to report their hiring to the government thereafter.
-You should also onboard these hires into your payroll processing system.
+You should also onboard these hires onto your HR software or platform.
 In total, this process should take an hour or two at most.